drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Two example videos where the animal is only present for the first few seconds of the one minute video
 ::::

 The default frame selection method currently used by Zamba is an efficient object detection model we developed called MegadetectorLite.
 This model evaluates each frame for the likelihood that it contains an animal.
-The top 16 frames with the highest detection probabilities are selected and passed to either the species classification or blank detection models.
+By default, the top 16 frames[^footnote-frame-number] with the highest detection probabilities are selected and passed to either the species classification or blank detection models.

+[^footnote-frame-number]: This parameter was found empirically via crowd-sourced experimentation by participants in the Pri-matrix Factorization Challenge to be sufficient for accurately classifying videos while balancing the overall computational requirements of the pipeline.
+Users may choose to tune this parameter for their particular dataset and use case.
+See the ["Configuration and customization"](#configuration-and-customization) section.

 :::{figure} fig-video-pipeline-flow.png
 :label: fig:video-pipeline-flow